adgramigna/chess-data/evidence/pages/2024 FIDE Candidates Tournament/players.md

   title="Winning Positions Converted"
 />

-Vidit is a bit of a surprise to among those with the most winning positions in the tournament.
+Vidit is a bit of a surprise to be among those with the most winning positions in the tournament.
 He was unable to convert twice, the most of any candidate.
 Gukesh converted all five of his winning positions, a crucial factor in his tournament victory.

 <BarChart
   data={winning_and_losing_positions}